Green House Advisory Group

 Jean Lambert is London’s Green Party Member of the European Parliament, a position she has held since 1999.
 Jean works on a range of social and environmental concerns.
 A member of the Parliament's Employment and Civil Liberties committees, and Chair of the South Asia Delegation, Jean won the 2005 award for MEP of the year for her work on justice and human rights.
 She was Vice President of the European Parliament Green Group for 2002-6.

 Lyla Mehta is a Professorial Research Fellow at the Institute of Development Studies at the University of Sussex, and a Visiting Professor at Noragric, Norwegian University of Life Sciences.
-She is a sociologist working on the politics of environment and development, gender and displacement, rights and access to natural resources, water and sanitation and the politics of scarcity and uncertainty.
-Lyla has engaged in advisory work with various UN agencies and has also been active in advocacy and activist work on gender, environment and development issues with NGOs and social movements in Europe and India.
-Her publications include The Politics and Poetics of Water: Naturalising Scarcity in Western India and The Limits to Scarcity: Contesting the politics of allocation.
+She is a sociologist working on the politics of environment and development, gender and scarcity and uncertainty.
+Lyla has worked with various UN agencies and has also been active in advocacy and activist work on gender, environment and development issues with NGOs and social movements in Europe and India.
+Her publications include The Limits to Scarcity: Contesting the politics of allocation.

 Mary Mellor is Emeritus Professor at Northumbria University and a leading ecofeminist economist.
 She has published widely on money and finance, co-operation, sustainable cities, ecofeminism and social/ist economics.
 Her book The Future of Money: From Financial Crisis to Public Resource (Pluto 2010), proposes a sustainable provisioning economy based on the democratisation of the money system.